 WIRING CONNECTIONS AND TERMINATIONS

+Stranded conductors shall be terminated using approved ETL-listed type terminations or methods.

+Thoroughly clean wires before installing lugs and connectors.

 Splice only in accessible junction boxes (except splices to low voltage occupancy sensor power packs and terminations to temperature control devices).

 All splices shall be so made that they have an electrical resistance not in excess of two feet (600 mm) of the conductor.